julelang/manual/src/common-concepts/control-flow.md

 ```
 As you can see, it is possible to use the ignore operator for unused fields.
 ::: tip
 Jule assign variables data types by automatically by collection.
-Similar to auto type variables.
+Similar to type inferred variables.
 If the index variable is be numeric, Jule's auto data type is `int` type.
 :::

 ---